This is a step-by-step guide to setting up Proton VPN on your DD-WRT router.

 You can skip this setup process by purchasing a pre-configured router from FlashRouters.
 FlashRouters makes it easy for anyone to have VPN security for all of the Internet-connected devices in their home, including smart phones, SmartTVs, and gaming consoles.
 No matter what Proton VPN plan you use, you can configure your router to work with your Proton VPN account.
 If you buy a Proton VPN pre-configured router, you will only need to enter your Proton VPN OpenVPN credentials.

-Regardless of whether you are setting your router up yourself or using a pre-configured router, you will need your OpenVPN config files from the ProtonVPN Dashboard.
+Regardless of whether you are setting your router up yourself or using a pre-configured router, you will need your OpenVPN config files.